Despite running big and almost having a baggy appearance, we do like how the Nuuk fits.

 Comfortable, but heavy, weighing in at 3.3 lbs, this is the heaviest jackets we tested.
 Despite it being heavy, we still found it comfortable to wear.
 There is enough room to fit a sweater or thick layer underneath.
 The fit and style of this jacket are comparable to the Canada Goose Shelburne Parka (which also runs big).

 The hood is slightly oversized and lined with fleece.
 We found it very comfortable in cold weather.
-Having fleece in the hood makes it even more comfortable compared to a jacket that is lined with nylon or polyester, like the Arc'teryx Patera or the Arc'teryx Darrah.
-We enjoyed slipping our hands into the exterior fleece lined pockets that sat right by our ribs.
+Having fleece in the hood makes it even more comfortable compared to a jacket that is lined with nylon or polyester, like the Arc'teryx Patera.
+We enjoyed slipping our hands into the exterior fleece-lined pockets that sat right by our ribs.
 On cold days this was very nice and it did a good job of keeping our core warm as well.

 Despite running big, an adjustable cinched waist that allows us to make the jacket more form-fitting.
 If you are looking for a tighter fit, we suggest ordering a size down.